-In South Africa, we operate 14 centres across 7 provinces and are a Section 21 non-profit organisation recognised for the quality of our clinical services and our non-judgemental, client-friendly approach.
-The fees we charge for our services are cross-subsidised across our network, meaning centres are able to offer prices that best suit the communities they serve.
+In South Africa, we operate 7 centres across 4 provinces and are a Section 21 non-profit organisation recognised for the quality of our clinical services and our non-judgemental, client-friendly approach.
+The fees we charge for our services are cross-subsidised across our network, meaning centres can offer prices that best suit the communities they serve.
 Any surplus we generate is reinvested back into our core work, allowing us to grow our reach and range of services.

 What We Do

-At Marie Stopes we offer a full-service package of sexual and reproductive health services and are regularly growing our service offering to remain up-to-date and able to meet our clients’ evolving needs.
-Our services include:
+At Marie Stopes, we offer a full-service package of sexual and reproductive health services and are regularly growing our service offering to remain up-to-date and able to meet our clients’ evolving needs.
+Our sexual health services include

 We have established a successful public-private partnership model with government at both district and hospital level across the Western Cape and KwaZulu-Natal (KZN), with aims to expand these types of agreements across the country.
 A recent report on this model commissioned by the European Union identified it as a successful tool to reduce the burden on public facilities and ensure patients have access to expert, quality care.
 Our work is closely aligned with government at various levels, through contracting, training and alignment to the Contraception and Fertility Planning Policy, the National Strategy on HIV/AIDS, TB and STIs and increasingly the Integrated School Health Policy.